Nolte: Trump's Favorability Rating Higher than 2020 Democrat Candidates

 The latest polling from Monmouth shows that President Trump enjoys a higher favorability than every serious 2020 Democrat candidate.

-Those of you looking for even more proof that the establishment media have only a slight impact on public opinion need only read on…
+Those of you looking for even more proof that the establishment media have almost no impact on public opinion need only read on…

 Keep in mind that this a poll of 835 registered voters taken between October 30 and November 2, 2019 — or while Democrats and their media allies are on a 24/7 crusade to impeach Trump.